marijnh/Eloquent-JavaScript/11_async.md

 Handling failure requires some thought but turns out to be extremely simple.
-Just pass the `reject` function of the wrapping promise to each of the promises in the array as a `catch` handler or as second argument to `then` so that a failure in one of them triggers the rejection of the whole wrapper promise.
+Just pass the `reject` function of the wrapping promise to each of the promises in the array as a `catch` handler or as a second argument to `then` so that a failure in one of them triggers the rejection of the whole wrapper promise.